 Purchasing a home for the first time can be an overwhelming process.
 There are so many things to think about–from what kind of down payment you need, to what mortgage you can afford, unexpected costs, location, and more.

-If you’re a first-time home buyer in BC, you may be eligible for a number of different down payment assistance programs.
-The most common program is the CMHC Mortgage Insurance program, which allows you to buy a home with as little as a 5% down payment.
+If you’re a first-time home buyer in BC, you may be eligible for different down payment assistance programs.
+The most common program is the Canada Mortgage and Housing Corporation (CMHC) Mortgage Insurance program, which allows you to buy a home with as little as a 5% down payment.

 What kind of mortgage can I afford?